 Question: "How does the Bible describe the glorified bodies we will possess in Heaven?"

 Answer: While the Bible doesn’t describe in detail the glorified bodies we will receive in heaven, we know that they will be like that of Jesus’ resurrected body.
-Our human bodies are described in 1 Corinthians 15:42-53 as perishable, dishonorable and weak, all the results of sin.
-Our glorified bodies will be imperishable, honorable and powerful.
+Our human bodies are described in 1 Corinthians 15:42–53 as perishable, dishonorable, and weak, all due to sin.
+Our glorified bodies will be imperishable, honorable, and powerful.
 Our new bodies will be no longer “natural” bodies, but “spiritual” bodies, no longer focused upon the natural senses but at one with the Holy Spirit.

 As imperishable bodies, they will no longer suffer from sickness and death, nor will they ever be subject to heat and cold or hunger and thirst.
 Our new bodies will be honorable in that they will not be shamed or shameful because of sin.
 When Adam and Eve sinned, the first thing they felt was shame because of their nakedness (Genesis 3:6–7).
 Although the Bible doesn’t portray glorified bodies as being naked, but rather clothed in white garments (Revelation 3:4–5, 18), they will be pure and undefiled by sin.
 Our earthly bodies are “weak” in many ways.
 Not only are we subject to the natural laws of gravity and time/space, we are weakened by sin and its temptations.
 Our glorified bodies will be empowered by the Spirit that owns us, and weakness will be no more.